ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-08-30-ioc-container-isolation.md

     - 'ioc spring javaee jaxrs'
 ---

 Sometimes developers discuss which framework or library is better.
 It depends on the performance, usability, flexibility or just a taste.
-Likely, my opinion won’t be new<u>,</u> however, I think that with the help of modern technologies it is always possible to write clean and beautiful code.
+Likely, my opinion won't be new<u>,</u> however, I think that with the help of modern technologies it is always possible to write clean and beautiful code.

-It doesn’t depend on the library or framework, there aren’t any perfect solutions, everything has advantages and disadvantages, however any widely used technologies allow to achieve a good result.
+It doesn't depend on the library or framework, there aren't any perfect solutions, everything has advantages and disadvantages, however any widely used technologies allow to achieve a good result.

 The most difficult thing in the code design is the maintenance of dependencies.
 You should consider dependencies of classes, third party components, libraries, etc.

 The isolation of dependencies is usually a philosophical task.
 F. e. in C++ is quite standard practice to implement your own string class to decorate all possible existing variations.
 At the same time it is pretty strange to wrap *java.lang* package classes with a custom decorator.
-However, *java.util* package isn’t so reliable because everybody remembers *java.util.Date*.
+However, *java.util* package isn't so reliable because everybody remembers *java.util.Date*.

 Or, for example *javax.inject* package.
 According to the specifications it represents the reference of implementation for the IoC container.
 The theory is perfect.
 You use the abstract module and rely on it in the code and it should be compatible with any IoC implementation for this module.